-The DGS-3212SR has the capability to hold twelve gigabit ports that may be used in standalone mode or can be used in a stacking configuration to provide up to 576 10/100 Mbps ports and 12 Gigabit ports in a star architecture.
-For stacking, the DGS-3212SR will be the master switch of a stack of DES-3226S switches.
-The instructions below, Configuring a Switch Group for Stacking, tell you how to configure the DGS-3212SR to function as a Master, as well as how to configure the DES-3226S to function as slave Switch units using the CLI interface.
+The DGS-3312SR has the capability to hold twelve gigabit ports that may be used in standalone mode or can be used in a stacking configuration to provide up to 576 10/100 Mbps ports and 12 Gigabit ports in a star architecture.
+For stacking, the DGS-3312SR will be the master switch of a stack of DES-3226S switches, DES-3250TG switches or a combination of both.
+The instructions below, Configuring a Switch Group for Stacking, tell you how to configure the DGS-3312SR to function as a Master, as well as how to configure the DES-3226S and the DES-3250TG to function as slave Switch units using the CLI interface.

-Stacking Connections with IEEE 1394, Ethernet Cabling, and Fiber-Optic Transceiver Cabling
+Stacking Connections with IEEE 1394, Ethernet Cabling and Fiber-Optic Transceiver Cabling